Three products tubes containing TaqMan SNP genotyping positive controls

 3. Choose a heterozygous or mutant allele homozygous sample (for example, here HG00103 is homozygous for the minor allele) and copy the sample ID.

 4. Go to the Coriell Institute for Medical Research website and paste the sample ID (beginning with HG or NA) into the search field and click search.
-If the Coriell DNA repository contains the sample, the item will come up.
+If the NIGMS Human Genetic Cell Repository contains the sample, the item will come up.
 Select the DNA product for ordering.

 Centers for Disease Control and Prevention (CDC) reference materials